- 01 HDD Not Initialized I/O Device Error

 Step 4.
 Then set the disk to initialize and set the disk as MBR or GPT.

 However, this time is different.
 You cannot perform the manner of initializing a disk because of I/O error.
 So, you must turn to other workarounds instead of the most approachable one.
 Fixes beyond initialization could bring data loss, and it's smart for you to recover data from the inaccessible external hard drive before heading to the troubleshooting in Part 2.

-EaseUS Data Recovery Wizard is renowned hard drive data recovery software, it's able to recover all types of files, like pictures, raw images and documents from a variety of storage devices, as long as the hard drive itself can be detected by Windows.
-If the hard drive is not showing up in Disk Management, try to make it visible.
+EaseUS Data Recovery Wizard is renowned EaseUS Data Recovery Wizard, it's able to recover all types of files, like pictures, raw images and documents from a variety of storage devices, as long as the hard drive itself can be detected by Windows.
+If the hard drive won't show up in Disk Management, try to make it visible.